 Special Collections Access Guide

-Special Collections is The Claremont Colleges Library's primary repository for rare and unique materials.
+Special Collections is the Library’s principal repository for print and manuscript primary sources.
 The collections number nearly 200,000 volumes and more than 11,000 linear feet of a diverse array of literary and historical manuscripts, personal papers, and college archives that span more than 900 years of human history.
 The collections are available for research, teaching, and study in person, and, increasingly, digitally in the Claremont Colleges Digital Library.
-We provide an array of research support and instruction services to the students, faculty, and staff of The Claremont Colleges and the wider scholarly community; we partner with faculty and our library colleagues on course-integrated instruction, and we provide students opportunities to engage with and utilize primary sources in their research.